How VAT applies if you give or get sponsorship.

 You may exclude from the value any additional payment from your sponsor that may be treated as a non-taxable donation (see paragraph 2.3).

-You should consider the guidance on valuation in the VAT guide (Notice 700) where you supply goods or services in return for non-monetary consideration in the form of the benefits referred to in paragraph 2.1.
+You should consider the guidance on valuation in the VAT guide (VAT Notice 700) where you supply goods or services in return for non-monetary consideration in the form of the benefits referred to in paragraph 2.1.

 3.2 Special rules for charities

 If you’re a charity making supplies to sponsors as part of a fund raising event your supplies may be exempt.
-For further information about this please see charity fundraising events: exemptions.
-There’s also guidance about donations of goods to charities in How VAT affects charities (Notice 701/1).
+For further information about this see charity fundraising events: exemptions.
+There’s also guidance about donations of goods to charities in How VAT affects charities (VAT Notice 701/1).

 3.3 Sponsors that are not in the UK

 If you make supplies of advertising services and publicity to overseas sponsors, your services may be outside the scope of UK VAT.
-You can find more about this in VAT Notice 741A: place of supply of services.
+You can find more about this in Place of supply of services (VAT Notice 741A).

 3.4 Issuing a VAT invoice